Face Procedures >

 A facelift can help you feel better about how you look.
 How long the effects of the procedure last is influenced by such factors as exposure to sun and tobacco products, as well as your genetic makeup.

-Anesthesia: General anesthesia or local anesthesia with IV intravenous sedation
+Anesthesia: General anesthesia or local / "twilight" anesthesia with IV intravenous sedation

-Discomfort: Mild to Moderate, controlled with prescription pain medications
+Discomfort: Mild and controlled with over-the-counter or prescription pain medications

-Duration of results: Typically 5 to 10 years, with normal aging
+Duration of results: Typically 10 years with normal aging

-A facelift alone will not reverse changes in the eye or forehead region.
-This may require eyelid surgery or a forehead lift.
+A facelift is often combined with rejuvenation procedures of the eye (blepharoplasty) or forehead (brow lift) region.
 A facelift will not remove fine wrinkles that are part of natural aging, such as those around the lips and eyes.
-Skin resurfacing procedures such as chemical peel or laser treatment may be needed to address these wrinkles.
+These are best treated at the same time or another time with skin resurfacing procedures such as chemical peel or laser treatments such as Fraxel.

 What to Expect

-A facelift is usually done under general anesthesia, but can be done under local anesthesia with intravenous sedation delivered into a vein through an IV.
+A facelift is usually done under twilight/IV anesthesia but can be done under general anesthesia or local anesthesia.
 The surgery is performed through incisions made in existing skin creases and hair-bearing areas surrounding the ear.
-The goal is to hide scars as much as possible.
-The incisions are made in the scalp above the ears.
-They extend to the front of the ears, continue under the earlobes and curve behind the ears into the hair-bearing scalp.
+The goal is to hide incisions so they are not visible.
 Minimal or no hair is trimmed from the scalp along the incisions.
 The facelift surgeon may adjust underlying tissue to create a smoother and more defined contour to the neck and jawline.
 Excess skin is then removed.

-If necessary, the surgeon will trim or remove with liposuction localized deposits of fat along the jawline or under the chin.
-Sometimes an incision under the chin is necessary.
+If necessary, the surgeon will trim or remove with liposuction localized deposits of fat along the jawline or under the chin to create a nice contour.
+Sometimes an incision under the chin is necessary to create a better contour and to remove the neck bands.
 The surgeon tightens the tissue by moving the skin and often the deeper subcutaneous tissues and muscles to achieve the best possible symmetry.
-Excess skin is removed and the incisions are closed with sutures and staples.
+Excess skin is removed and the incisions are closed with sutures and sometimes staples.